eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Jungle Testnet

-The `Jungle TestNet` was initiated by and has served as sandbox for many development teams and EOS Block Producers since the birth of EOSIO.
+The `Jungle TestNet` was initiated by and has served as `sand box` for many development teams and EOS Block Producers since the birth of EOSIO.

 * * *